Allow me to think inside the box.

 “Am I missing something?”
 Why do I give achievements such precedence in my life?
 Does celebrating my little successes not put me on the ‘too much pride’ spectrum instead of on the ‘walk by faith’ path (…that I should be on?).
 Not so.

-As a matter of fact, success means different things to different people.
 And, as so often in life, there is no right or wrong, better or worse, there is just that… a difference.
 To illustrate it, I invite you into my box.
 The box, today, being the 16 personality types categorized according to the theories of Carl Jung and the personality assessment tool (MBTI) developed by the mother-daughter team Myers and Briggs, and their definitions of success.
 Have a look:

 ISTJ – The Duty Fulfillers – An ISTJ’s feeling of success depends upon being able to use her experience for the benefit of an institution, and also upon the level of structure and lack of chaos in her life, and in the health and welfare of her family or other social structure.